PhysGaia: A Physics-Aware Benchmark with Multi-Body Interactions for Dynamic Novel View Synthesis: PhysGaia

 \paragraph{Customizability}

-We provide the complete simulation node graphs and their exact parameter settings used to construct our dataset.
-These graphs encompass all relevant components, including physics solvers, source geometries, camera positions, lights, materials, and texture controls.
-By modifying these nodes, users can easily generate customized scenes or additional modalities such as depth maps, surface normals, and re-lighted images tailored to their specific downstream tasks, as shown in Figure~\ref{fig:downstream}.
+We provide complete source files encompassing physics solvers, source geometries, materials, and texture controls.
+Such an open and comprehensive framework enables researchers to generate customized datasets with higher resolution imagery and diverse modalities including depth maps, surface normals, and relighted scenes, facilitating adaptation to specific downstream tasks, as shown in Figure~\ref{fig:downstream}.